Battery backup vs. generator: which one earns its keep?

 A home battery system stores electricity from solar panels or directly from the grid.
 When the grid goes down, your system automatically switches over in just a few seconds, keeping your electricity running.

-Inside the battery, a built-in inverter converts stored direct current (DC) into the alternating current (AC) your home uses.
+Inside the battery, a built-in inverter converts stored energy into the alternating current (AC) your home uses.
 The system cycles between charging and discharging as needed, similar to how your cellphone battery works, but on a much larger scale.
 Each battery has a usable capacity, which is the portion of stored energy that can actually power your home during an outage.
 Once backup mode kicks in, you draw from that usable capacity to run your essential items until the grid returns.

-Modern batteries operate silently and have no exhaust, so you can install them indoors or in a garage without ventilation concerns.
-When paired with solar, they recharge from the sun during the day and supply a steady source of solar power during outages whenever you need it.
+Modern batteries operate silently and have no exhaust, so you can install them in a garage without ventilation concerns.
+When paired with solar, they recharge from the sun during the day and supply a steady source of power during outages whenever you need it.
 They can even provide energy to your home during times when electricity is expensive, cutting your electric bill significantly.

-Battery systems are built to last for ten years or more and can keep essential appliances running for several hours at a time, depending on the amount of energy you use.
+Battery systems are built to last for 10 years or more and can keep essential appliances running for several hours at a time, depending on the amount of energy you use.
 A single unit can typically power lighting, refrigeration, internet, mobile charging, and a few small appliances.
 Homes that have large energy loads, such as central air conditioning or well pumps, may choose to install more battery capacity for longer run times.

-What is a solar-plus-storage?
+What is solar-plus-storage?

 Solar-plus-storage refers to a permanent backup solution consisting of solar panels, a hybrid inverter, and a battery engineered to operate together during outages.